MagForce: Nanotherm Process

-The equipment required to generate the alternating magnetic field, the patented NanoActivator, is currently available in clinics in Berlin, Cologne, Münster, Kiel and Frankfurt.
-A mobile variant of the apparatus was presented in early 2019 in Lublin, eastern Poland.
-The relatively high acquisition costs of this technology have so far stood in the way of a commercial breakthrough.
-Another obstacle to the acceptance of the method is the lack of automatic reimbursement by the health insurance companies.
-Up to now, the costs of the procedure, which is approved throughout Europe, have been covered, but only after the patient has paid in advance.
+The equipment necessary to generate the alternating magnetic field was installed in clinics across German cities including Berlin, Cologne, Münster, Kiel, and Frankfurt.
+In early 2019, a mobile version of the apparatus was introduced in Lublin, eastern Poland.
+However, the relatively high acquisition costs of the technology have so far proved prohibitive for its commercial breakthrough.
+Another obstacle to the acceptance of the method is the lack of automatic reimbursement by health insurance companies.
+Reimbursements have, up to date, only been authorised throughout Europe, after patients have made private advance payments.